Neikun/Legends_of_the_Northern_Realms/Diarmuid's Folder/CrystalsPack_v1.1/readme.txt

 	- white

 	TO USE THE CRYSTALS:
-	Simply put the dx_healing_crystal_object_color object in the editor like a normal crystal.
+	Simply put the dx_healing_crystal_object_"color" object in the editor like a normal crystal.
 That's it!

 	### WARNING ###
 	!!!
 DO NOT use directly any of the crystal components that start with the | character: "|dx...".
 	Those objects have a red X icon and appear at the end of the objects list.
-	Make sure you use the ones starting with underscore "dx_..."!!!
+	Make sure you use the ones starting with "dx_..." !!!
 	### WARNING ###